John Henry Hammond: Career

 In 1931, Hammond funded the recording of pianist Garland Wilson, marking the beginning of a long string of artistic successes as record producer.
 He moved to Greenwich Village, where he claimed to have engaged in bohemian life and worked for an integrated music world.
 He set up one of the first regular live jazz programs, and wrote regularly about the racial divide.
 As he wrote in his memoirs, "I heard no color line in the music. ...
 To bring recognition to the Negro's supremacy in jazz was the most effective and constructive form of social protest I could think of."
 In 1941, he helped found the Council on African Affairs.

 In 1932, Hammond acquired a nonpaying job on the WEVD radio station as a disc jockey.
 He did not discriminate when choosing which musicians to air; the station allowed Hammond complete freedom on the station as long as he paid for his time slot.
 Through this position, Hammond gained a reputation as a well-educated jazz fan.
 Various musicians were guests on his show, including Fletcher Henderson, Benny Carter, and Art Tatum.
 When the station transferred from the Broadway Central Hotel to the Claridge Hotel, the new venue would not allow the black musicians to use the main elevator.
 For this reason, Hammond quit his work with WEVD.

-By 1932–33, through his involvement in the UK music paper Melody Maker, Hammond arranged for the faltering US Columbia label to provide recordings for the UK Columbia label, mostly using the specially created Columbia W-265000 matrix series.
+By 1932–33, through his involvement in the UK music paper Melody Maker, Hammond arranged for the faltering US Columbia label to provide recordings for the Okeh Columbia label, mostly using the specially created Columbia W-265000 matrix series.
 Hammond recorded Fletcher Henderson, Benny Carter, Joe Venuti, Benny Goodman, and other jazz performers during the Great Depression, when few would otherwise had the opportunity to enter a studio and play jazz.
 (A handful of these recordings were issued in the US.)

 In 1934, Hammond introduced Benny Goodman and Fletcher Henderson.
 It is said that Hammond convinced the musicians to "swing" the current jazz hits, so that they could play in a free manner like the original New Orleans Jazz.

 Hammond always strived for racial integration within the musical scene.
 For this purpose, he frequently visited musicians in Harlem in order to connect with musicians in their own area.
 While initially his race proved a problem in connecting with this community, he formed relationships with various musicians that allowed him to surpass this barrier.
 His friendship with Benny Carter gave him a status that allowed him to enter this musical community.